2008 Italian Open – Men's singles

 Novak Djokovic defeated Stanislas Wawrinka in the final, 4–6, 6–3, 6–3 to win the men's singles tennis title at the 2008 Italian Open.

 Rafael Nadal was the three-time defending champion, but lost in the second round to Juan Carlos Ferrero.
-Notably, this is the first (and to date only) instance that Nadal lost his opening match at a clay court tournament.
+Notably, this marked the first of two instances that Nadal lost his opening match at a clay court tournament.

 Seeds

 The top eight seeds receive a bye into the second round.